Qumulo/docs/configuring-prometheus-grafana-metrics-api.md

 # The scrape configuration with one endpoint to scrape
 scrape_configs:

-  # The job name is added as the label `job=<job_name>`
+  # Prometheus adds the job name as the label `job=<job_name>`
   # to any time series scraped from this configuration.
   - job_name: 'qumulo'

     static_configs:
       # The hostname of your cluster.
+We recommend using
-      # We recommend using a DNS record associated with
+      # a DNS record associated with one or more floating
-      # one or more floating IP addresses from the cluster.
+      # IP addresses from the cluster.
       - targets: ['<Hostname>:8000']

     metrics_path: '/v2/metrics/endpoints/default/data'